svioletg/viMusBot/console.md

 ### `colors`

-*Paramters: N/A*

-Displays the current console logging color palette: default color names followed by the customizable colors (warn, error, etc.)
+> Displays the current console logging color palette: default color names followed by the customizable colors (warn, error, etc.)

+*Parameters: N/A*

 ### (dev) `test play <source> [flags]`

+> Tests the "play" command with a variety of scenarios.

 *Parameters:*
 - `source`